This Pediatrician’s Favorite Baby Products

 Full-length baby sun/swimsuit (affiliate link)

-A Favorite for Children on Solid Foods: An Easy Way to Add Omega-3
+For Children on Solid Foods: An Easy Way to Add Omega-3

 Omega-3 fatty acids have many benefits!
 We often think of seafood as the best source, but flaxseed also has one type of omega-3s.
 I find that ground flaxseed is easy to add to a variety of food for my kids, including smoothies, chaffles, and oatmeal.
 Below is what I’ve enjoyed.
 I like that it’s organic.
 The fact that it’s ground already makes it more convenient (though many prefer grinding the seeds themselves).